jppatricio/cajero-cliente-y-servidor/README.md

 # Socket connection with JAVA

-This is the source code for deploying a cashier aplication that connects though sockets.
+This is the source code for deploying a cashier application that connects though sockets.
 This repo contains both client and server codes.

 ## Installation